chainbound/fiber-go/README.md

 ### Subscriptions

-You can find some examples on how to subscribe below. `fiber-go` uses it's own `Transaction` struct, which you can convert to a `go-ethereum` transaction using `tx.ToNative()`.
+You can find some examples on how to subscribe below. `fiber-go` uses the familiar `go-ethereum` core types where possible, making it easy to integrate with existing applications.

 #### Transactions

+Transactions are returned as `*fiber.TransactionWithSender` which is a wrapper around `go-ethereum` `*types.Transaction` plus the sender's address.
+The sender address is included in the message to avoid having to recompute it from ECDSA signature recovery in the client, which can be slow.

 ```go
 import (